The Wimbledon Synagogue: Facilities and activities

 As of 2021 the synagogue had 850 members.
-Services are held every Shabbat on Friday evening and Saturday morning as well as for all Jewish festivals.
-Services are egalitarian; men and women sit together and take an equal role in the religious life of the community.
-As well as a cheder and an educational programme for children for young people, the synagogue runs a programme of arts and cultural activities, workshops and talks.

-The synagogue houses three book collections.
-The David Nathan Library has nearly 2000 books covering Judaism, Israel, history, biography, fiction etc. The Harry Urban Holocaust Library concentrates on the personal stories of survivors of the Shoah.
-There is also a children's book collection.
-The collections are catalogued using the Classification System for Libraries of Judaica employed by Leo Baeck College.

-The community has a monthly membership newsletter, Kehillah.

 The synagogue has three sets of stained glass windows.
 Their abstract designs were made by Graham Jones with Peters Glass Studio in Germany.
-The acacia wood ark doors, which were part of the 2016 refurbishment, were designed with architect Allan Schwarz, who runs the Mezimbite Forest Center in Mozambique.

 Social action

 Wimbledon Synagogue is a Fairtrade synagogue and has been involved for many years with the Faith in Action Merton Homeless Project, a charity which works with a range of agencies to support homeless, precariously housed and other marginalised people within the London Borough of Merton.
 It has also accommodated local homeless people overnight as part of the Merton Night Shelter initiative.

 In the media

 In 2010 Wimbledon Synagogue hosted the first ever broadcast of BBC Radio 4's Any Questions? from a synagogue.
 The programme's broadcast coincided with the 200th anniversary of the first Reform Judaism service.